ChenXiao61/Img_augmentor/README.md

 [![Documentation Status](https://readthedocs.org/projects/augmentor/badge/?version=master)](http://augmentor.readthedocs.io/en/master/?badge=master) [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat)](LICENSE.md) [![Project Status: WIP - Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](http://www.repostatus.org/badges/latest/wip.svg)](http://www.repostatus.org/#wip) [![PyPI](https://img.shields.io/badge/pypi-v0.1-blue.svg?maxAge=2592000)](https://pypi.python.org/pypi/Augmentor)

-Image augmentation library in Python for Machine Learning.
+Image augmentation library in Python for machine learning.
 A Julia version of the package is also being developed as a sister project and is available [here](https://github.com/Evizero/Augmentor.jl).

 ## Documentation

-Complete documentation can be found on Read the Docs: <http://augmentor.readthedocs.io/>.
+Complete documentation can be found on Read the Docs: <http://augmentor.readthedocs.io/>

 ## Quick Start Guide and Usage
-The purpose of this package is to automate image data augmentation (artificial data generation) in order to create more samples for machine learning tasks, especially neural networks and deep learning.
+The purpose of _Augmentor_ is to automate image augmentation (artificial data generation) in order to expand datasets as input for machine learning algorithms, especially neural networks and deep learning.

-The package works by building an augmentation pipeline as a series of operations to perform on a set of images.
-Operations, such as rotations or transforms, are added piece by piece in order to create an augmentation pipeline, which can then be executed in order to create an augmented dataset.
+The package works by building an augmentation pipeline by defining a series of operations to perform on a set of images.
+Operations, such as rotations or transforms, are added piece by piece in order to create an augmentation pipeline: when complete, the pipeline is executed and an augmented dataset is created.

 The package currently consists of two basic building blocks that allow for a pipeline to be built, the `ImageSource` class and the `Pipeline` class.

 You start by initialising an `ImageSource` object where you define the source of your images.
-Then you define a `Pipeline` object that defines what operations you wish to perform on your dataset (defined in your `ImageSource` object).
+You then create a `Pipeline` object where you define which operations you wish to perform on your dataset.

 ### The `ImageSource` Class
 Defines the source directory or directories where your original images are stored.